-She received her law degree from the University of Denver Law School and was admitted to the California Bar.
-She earned her MBA degree from Golden Gate University and received her Masters of Laws degree in Taxation (LLM - Tax) at GGU Law School in the summer of 2010.
+She received her law degree from the University of Denver Law School in 1975 and was admitted to the California Bar in 1977.
+She earned her MBA degree from Golden Gate University in 1982 and expects to receive her Masters of Laws degree in Taxation (LLM - Tax) at GGU Law School in the summer of 2010.